 Save Your Back with a DIY Self-Watering Planter

+Looking for some gardening-focused DIY backyard ideas?
 Build a raised planting bed and have tonight’s salad at your fingertips!
 This attractive cedar design uses perforated drain pipe to store and distribute the water.
-Get the full plans for this raised-bed planter here.

 Build a Tiered Plant Stand

 Looking to soften up your deck with some plants?
-This DIY backyard idea is perfect for adding that floral touch.
+DIY backyard ideas like this one are perfect for adding that floral touch.
 Show off your gardening skills with this simple multi-level plant stand.
 It’s easy to build from seven 8-ft.-long 1x2s.
 In just a morning, you can build this handsome, durable plant stand, perfect for indoor use or outside on a deck or patio.
-Get the plans for this tiered plant stand here.

 DIY Arbor and Benches